Strilanc/Strilanc.github.io/_posts/2015-06-23-Using-Quantum-Gates-instead-of-Ancilla-Bits.markdown

 This is not proof positive that we need exponentially precise gates to solve the exercise.
 In particular, there may be some clever way of partially rotating around the X or Y axies in addition to the partial rotations around the Z axis.
-However, I would find that surprising because it seems to be hard to get back to a nice fraction of a turn after combining rotations around two axies (not counting 90 degree rotations or undoing each rotation in reverse order, of course).
+However, I would find that pleasantly surprising because it seems to be hard to get back to a nice fraction of a turn after combining rotations around two axies (not counting 90 degree rotations or undoing each rotation in reverse order, of course).

+Feel free to surprise me.

 # Summary